davidkm1219/skeleton-go-api/readme.md

-# skeleton-go-cli
+# skeleton-go-api

-This is my take of skeleton project for a Go CLI application.
-It is intended to be used as a starting point for new CLI applications.
+This is my take of skeleton project for a Go API application.
+It is intended to be used as a starting point for new API applications.

 ## Usage

-To use this project as a starting point for a new CLI application, follow these steps:
+To use this project as a starting point for a new API application, follow these steps:
 1. Clone this repository.
-2. Rename the `skeleton-go-cli` directory to the name of your new application.
+2. Rename the `skeleton-go-api` directory to the name of your new application.
 3. Update the `go.mod` file to reflect the new module name.
-4. Replace `skeleton-go-cli` with the new application name in all files.
+4. Replace `skeleton-go-api` with the new application name in all files.
-5. Implement the desired functionality for the new CLI application.
+5. Implement the desired functionality for the new API application.

-You can basically replace the `skeleton-go-cli` with your new application name and start building your CLI application.
+You can basically replace the `skeleton-go-api` with your new application name and start building your API application.

 ## What's Included

 This project includes the following components:
-- A basic CLI application structure.
+- A basic API application structure.
 - A simple command with a subcommand.
 - Makefile for Build and test scripts.
 - A `Makefile` with common tasks.